hkbakke/fwgen/README.rst

     fwgen show --diff <index|name>

-You can restore any archived ruleset, or alternatively give no value which means that fwgen restores the currently persisted version:
+You can restore your saved or archived rulesets:

 ::

+    # Restores your currently saved ruleset
+    fwgen apply --restore

+    # Restores a ruleset from the archive
-    fwgen apply --restore <index|name>
+    fwgen apply --archive <index|name>

 To view the currently running configuration: